Netcracker/KubeMarine/documentation/Troubleshooting.md

 k8s-control-plane-3   (64512)   192.168.0.3/24
 ```

-**Solution**: By default, Calico uses a `first-found` method, that takes the first valid IP address on the first interface
+**Solution**: By default, Calico uses a `first-found` method that takes the first valid IP address on the first interface
 to route the traffic between nodes.
-This is fine for nodes that don't have more than one different ips, but it can work
+This is fine for nodes that do not have more than one different IPs, but it can work
-improperly in case of multiple ips.
+improperly in case of multiple IPs.
-To avoid such issues, you should change Calico's `IP_AUTODETECTION_METHOD` variable on `kubernetes-internal-ip` or another method,
+To avoid such issues, you should change Calico's `IP_AUTODETECTION_METHOD` variable on `kubernetes-internal-ip` or another method
 that is suitable in your situation:
 ```
 plugins: